CanyonR/RevelationNews/README.txt

 2. About the Program
-          This program displays a random verse from the book of Revelation and then display a link to a "related" news article from the past few months.
+          This webpage displays a random verse from the book of Revelation and then display a link to a "related" news article from the past few months.

+          It uses Python, Flask, and AWS Elastic Beanstalk

 3. List of Files:
+    + templates/
+        + badtopic.html
+        + blog.html
+        + index.html
+        + revnews.html
+    + application.py
     + README.txt
+    + requirements.txt
     + revelationnews.py

 4. Requirements:
     + Python 3 (developed in 3.7.4)
         Modules:
+        -flask
         -re
         -requests
         -random

     + Internet connection
         API Dependencies:
         -scripture.api.bible